 7. Mission Creep.
 It goes without saying that while we all want the best possible result, ‘mission creep’ requires additional time and money.
 Ideally it’s best to have as clear as possible idea of your requirements from the outset.
 If however, ‘mission creep’ becomes impossible to avoid then whether it is possible to include a new idea is assessed on a case-by-case basis factoring in the available time and your budget.
 With ‘mission creep’ I inform you in writing if it’s possible and how much it will additionally cost in time and money.

 8. Process.
 No project is identical and your unique requirements will determine the precise nature of the process for completion of the task within the agreed time.This of course, will be outlined with the price quotation.
 The typical process is to provide a series of initial thumbnails or sketches for review.
 A second round of thumbnails or sketches may be required based on your feedback.
 Moving on from this I move to developing a rough that establishes critical details and provides a clearer indication of the final result.
 Work then continues to refine to an agreed level or result.
 Feedback is sought throughout the process as described under 4.
 Communication.

 9. Conditions of Agreement.
-I only accept quotes and approvals in writing.
-You’ll need to email me back to state that we’re good to go.
+I only accept quotes and approvals in writing and cancellations once I’ve commenced work do require 24 hours notice in writing.
+An invoice will be issued for the number of days worked plus one day, which is the 24 hours of the notification period.
+Before commencing you’ll need to email me back to state that we’re good to go.
 Once you provide the written nod I’ll get right down to work producing the art you need!